raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 - QA results are persisted.
 - Published weights are inserted.
 - Rerun inserts the next `StatisticalWeight` version and sets retention on the previous version.
-- Extract, candidate, QA, and publication nodes consume run-scoped intermediate payloads.
+- Extract nodes create table-backed `ETLArtifact` manifests for `weights.s1`, `weights.s3`, and `weights.s4`.
+- QA and publication rebuild candidates in memory from those persisted artifacts.
-- `ETLOutput` records the produced statistical-weights version for downstream nodes.
+- The final `ETLArtifact` records the produced statistical-weights version for downstream nodes.
 - Failed run does not replace existing published weights.
 - Concurrent run for the same output scope is rejected.
 - Scheduled first-workday run creates exactly one run per program scope.